What is a Heat Pump System?

 Heat pumps are most often used as an air conditioner as a result, but they also double quite nicely as a heating system.

-Another type of heat pump system which you will see in Canada is the geothermal heat pump system.
+Another type of heat pump system that you will see in Canada is the geothermal heat pump system.

 These heat pumps pull heat out of the earth instead of the air, pulling from the layer with consistent heat no matter how cold it is above ground.